bg49623/modeling_corn/README.md

 Project Report will be uploaded as a pdf once the paper is officially submitted.

 # Code
 The following scripts can be found in the "Code" folder.
-Code was written by Eric Zhang and Brandon Guo.

 temp_sinusoid.py - Sinusoidal fit for temperature forecast randomwalk.py - Random Walk simulations for precipitation forecast lossAnalysisAnnual.py - Synthesis model for previous two forecasts

 # Data
 The following dataseets can be found in the "Data" folder.
-Data was collected by Parth Asawa, Richard Liu, and Eric Zhang.
-Pre-processing performed by BG and EZ.

 IndemnityByYear.csv - output loss for crops
 MinnesotaMonthlyPDSI.csv - PDSI monthly reads